 - Do not try to cut your marshmallows until they are truly set.
 Leaving them overnight in the refrigerator will guarantee they are set.

-- Be very careful with the hot allulose mixture.
+- Be very careful with the hot liquid allulose mixture.

 Recommended Products